Complaints, disciplinary and fitness processes and regulations

 This section sets out the processes and regulations for the investigation of complaints, disciplinary action and appeals.
 It also sets out the duties of members and firms to report and investigate misconduct, and the process that applies in fitness cases.

-Updated 14 October 2019 - the Disciplinary Bye-laws (DBLs) govern the way in which complaints are investigated by ICAEW’s Professional Conduct Department (PCD) and the procedures governing the Investigation, Disciplinary, Appeal and Fitness Committees.
-The changes to the Disciplinary Bye-laws will not take effect in relation to probate cases until such time as they have been approved by the Legal Services Board (LSB) .
-Until such time as the new DBLs have been approved by the LSB, the DBLs dated 15 October 2018 continue to apply.
+Updated 14 October 2019 - the Disciplinary Bye-laws (DBLs) govern the way in which complaints are investigated by ICAEW’s Professional Conduct Department (PCD) and the procedures governing the Investigation, Disciplinary, Appeal and Fitness Committees. *Note the Legal Services Disciplinary Bye-laws apply to legal services complaints about firms accredited to conduct probate work under the Legal Services Act 2007.

 Investigation Committee Regulations